 Remember family and friends who’ve offered their assistance.
 Let them help with cleaning and shopping.

 You know what’s most likely to agitate or upset them.
 Resist pressure to celebrate the way others might expect you to.
 You can’t control the progress of Dementia or protect your loved one from all distress — but by planning and setting firm boundaries you can avoid needless holiday stress and enjoy the Christmas festivities!

 Respite care at Christmas

 We’re here to help.
-If you’re looking to take a break after christmas or for a long term care at home solution then why not consider a live-in carer ?
-A live-in carer will live-in and provide care and support to a relative 24 hours per day, 7 days per week thus ensuring peace of mind for families.
-Live-in carers are experienced in understanding the different stages of Dementia and are equiped with coping mechanisms to help support individuals and their families.
+If you’re looking to take a break after Christmas or for a long-term care at-home solution then why not consider a live-in carer?
+A live-in carer will live in and provide care and support to a relative 24 hours per day, 7 days per week thus ensuring peace of mind for families.
+Live-in carers are experienced in understanding the different stages of Dementia and are equipped with coping mechanisms to help support individuals and their families.

-To find out more how we can help you or a loved one on a short-term or long-term basis then please call our care team on: 0330 0535014
+To find out more about how we can help you or a loved one on a short-term or long-term basis please call our care team on 0330 0535014

-Don’t forget to download your FREE Understanding Dementia Guide here.
+Don’t forget to download your FREE Understanding Dementia Guide.